freevariable/Sydneus-Serverless-Astrophysics/README.md

 ./sydneus.py --port=5043 &
 * Running on http://127.0.0.1:5043/ (Press CTRL+C to quit)
 ```

-### Get your own key
-If you wish to use our generator, you will need to purchase an access key from **freevariable** to cover at least your *pay-per-use* usage of our serverless backend.

 ### Probe your first solar system!
 Make the following call to the **list/sector** API; it will dump a list of systems in a JSON response: